Kolej DPAH Abdillah: School publications

+Athletics

 Taekwondo

 Chong Zhia Howe has been representing Malaysia in international taekwondo tournaments ever since he was a student at the school.
-As of 2005, the Kolej Abdillah has two taekwondo clubs: the International Taekwon-Do Federation (ITF) and World Taekwondo Federation (WTF).
+As of 2005, the Abdillah College has two taekwondo clubs: the International Taekwon-Do Federation (ITF) and World Taekwondo Federation (WTF).
 Both taekwondo clubs would collaborate with the school's other martial arts clubs to do martial arts performances on annual sporting events.

 Rugby

 Rugby was first introduced to the school in 1997.
 The rugby team was supervised by Cikgu Zulkarnain and trained by Coach Pat, who led the team to victory in the Kuching Division tournament in the same year.
 After the sole victory, it was rumoured that the players began spending more time in their studies, which resulted in the club's demise in 1999.
 However, according to trusted sources, the club's downfall was the result of Coach Pat leaving the team to further his studies and leaving no successor to head the team.

 The school's rugby team, now known as the 'College Titans', was re-established in 2003 and its players were trained by a rugby player and Form 6 student Azfar Zubri, who once captained the Malaysian U-19 rugby team.
 The College Titans became stronger each year and this in return sparked the other students' interest in the sport.
 Some of the Titans' players were even selected to play for the Kuching division and state teams.
 The College Titans is now one of the big names in secondary school rugby, along with the competitive team from the SHOAW rugby team.

 The School now has a better team called Sharks.
 The team is divided into 3 sections, which are u-14,u-15, and u-18.
 Every tournament, the Sharks will always do their best to win.
 The Sharks never seek for winning because they only wanted to play for fun.
 The teacher that is currently leading the rugby team is Mr. Zamzy Abdul Rahman.